New - Horse Shoe Brand Tools

 Scratch Compass/Stitch Groover Compass/Saddler Groover

 No matter what you learned to call it, we now have these groovers in stock.
 They come with the original style blade.
-In addition the we have small medium, and large groover tips that fit this as well for smaller size thread.
+In addition the we have small, medium, and large groover tips that fit this as well for smaller size thread.

 Free Hand Stitch Groover